henrycobbold/henrycobbold.github.io/_posts/2019-09-03-campus_app_part1.md

 # Introduction

 Roto, Rantavuo and Väänänen-Vainio-Mattila [1] suggest that a high degree of user experience (UX henceforth) satisfaction “comes from the value and meaning of the product concept itself” [1], a deeper-routed notion than UI that concentrates on a “means of interact[ion]” [1].
-Despite this clear separation they are inexplicably linked, an idea that can be clearly seen in the case of the existing UWTSD website, an evaluation of which will help design a campus application for students of the FACE faculty that provides a quality user experience by fulfilling the diverse motivations of Computing, Engineering and Architecture students of various ages and technical proficiency within the SA1 Campus.
+Despite this clear separation they are inexplicably linked, an idea that can be clearly seen in the case of the existing UWTSD website, an evaluation of which will help design a campus application for students of the FACE faculty.
+This new system must provide a quality user experience by fulfilling the diverse motivations of Computing, Engineering and Architecture students of various ages, technical proficiency and application use within the SA1 Campus.

 ## Requirement Gathering and User Research